His Royal Highness The Duke of Edinburgh, Colonel Scots Guards

 TREASURER / ASSISTANT SECRETARY

-WO2 (RQMS) James Scott
+WO2 (RQMS) James Munro

 The Regimental Quartermaster Sergeant, Regimental Headquarters